A black hole toy model with non-local and boundary modes from non-trivial boundary conditions: Conclusion

 Putting all of the above modes into the Euclidean path integral, we can work out the partition function of the theory that contains contributions from the four parts.
 The bulk fluctuation modes always play the dominant role at very high temperatures, whose entropy scales as the volume of the bulk multiplied by temperature curbed \be \mS_{\hat A}\propto \text{Volume}\times T^3\,. \ee The modes arising because of the boundary conditions become more and more important as the temperature becomes lower.
 For lower temperatures, the ratio between the distance of the two boundaries $L$ and inverse temperature $\beta$ becomes small, and the zero modes $\phi$ and the Wilson lines $W$ that behave like boundary scalar fields give out the dominant contributions.
 The entropy of those modes scales as \be \mS_{\phi,W}\propto \A \times T^2\,. \ee As the temperature becomes super-low, no fluctuation mode can be seen, and we are left with some constant modes and topological modes contributions.
 The entropy of those modes is approximately the logarithm of the coupling constant and the temperature.
 The qualitative behavior of the entropy of different modes is shown in figures \ref{ST} and \ref{boxphase}.

 The flat parallel plates case is supposed to serve as a good toy model for the more general situation in curved spacetime.
 We would like to see if a similar phenomenon also shows up in the black hole background (or even for the wormhole background).
+The boundary modes and non-local modes should have their counterparts in a black hole system with similar boundary conditions, and the non-local modes might be understood as soft hair of the system.
+The phase transitions suggest that there might be similar phenomena for black holes.
+If not, the special properties of the gravitational system are then encoded in the difference.
 We leave the related issues for future research.

 At the end of the paper, let us briefly comment on the first set of boundary conditions, shown in \eqref{Neumann}.
 It's not ridiculous to add all configurations that respect the boundary condition, including the boundary gauge modes.
 For the U(1) gauge theory, there are bulk on-shell configurations that have one-to-one correspondences with those boundary configurations, and the entropy of those modes can be counted.
 Moreover, the non-gauge invariance of the boundary condition we are mainly interested in this paper naturally captures that kind of physics.
 Those boundary pure gauge modes are soft modes because of the vanishing Hamiltonian for the would-be gauge modes.
 Moreover, it was suggested there are possible connections between those modes and soft hair degrees of freedom \cite{Hawking:2016sgy, He:2014laa, Haco:2018ske, Hawking:2016msc, Strominger2018, Cheng:2020vzw, Cheng:2022xyr, Cheng:2022xgm}, Barnich's non-proper degrees of freedom \cite{Barnich:2018zdg, Barnich:2019qex, Alessio:2020lpk, Aggarwal:2022rrp}, and edge modes \cite{Donnelly:2015hxa,Donnelly:2016auv, Blommaert:2018oue, Blommaert:2018rsf, Balachandran:1994vi, Kabat:1994vj, Kabat:2010nm, Seraj:2016jxi, Geiller:2017xad, Seraj:2017rzw, Henneaux:2018gfi}.
 More concrete connections between those boundary effects due to boundary conditions are worth further understanding.